 1) Overview of Shipping or Logistics APIs in eCommerce

 The competition has become tough.
 From multinationals like Amazon and eBay to small business owners, it’s no longer about the product.
-It’s a matter of ensuring end-to-end serviceability, which includes everything between seamless purchase and seamless delivery.
+It’s a matter of ensuring end-to-end serviceability, including everything between seamless purchase and delivery.

 According to surveys, nearly 38% of shoppers agree they would never shop with a retailer again if they faced a negative delivery experience.
 This tells us what an integral part shipping and delivery plays in eCommerce.
 In today’s tech-savvy world, the responsibility of making eCommerce shipping hassle-free lies on the shoulders of courier APIs for eCommerce.